saraozn/tp/docs/UserGuide.md

 ### Add Commands
 [Back to Table of Contents](#table-of-contents)

 Ready to start adding customer and properties into PropertyMatch?
-Read the follow section to find out more about our `add` feature.
+Read the following section to find out more about our add feature.

 #### Adding a customer: `addcust`

-Adds a customer and their respective contact details and information to PropertyMatch's customer address book.
+Adds a customer and their respective contact details and information to your customer list.

-Format: `addcust n/NAME p/PHONE e/EMAIL b/BUDGET [c/CHARACTERISTIC]…​`
+Format: `addcust n/NAME p/PHONE_NUMBER e/EMAIL b/BUDGET [c/CHARACTERISTIC]…​`

 * `n/NAME`				         : Name of the customer
 * `p/PHONE_NUMBER`		         : Phone number of the customer (only 8 digits and starting with 6, 8 or 9)